spaceaphid1/CompBioLabsAndHomework/Labs/Lab08/README.md

 ﻿# ReadMe for Lab 08, Computational Biology!

 ### What's in this Script?
 In this script, I have created a function  in R that calculates discrete time-logistic population growth.
-The function in this script, called _growthFunc_, calculates population abundances over a chosen number of generations given relevant user-specified initial conditions (explained below in the **User Input** section.
+The function in this script, called _growthFunc_, calculates population abundances over a chosen number of generations given relevant user-specified initial conditions (explained below in the **User Input** section).

 #### **What does the function _growthFunc_ return?**